Lake George New York

 The Spirit of the Angry One

-This spirit may be that of a French soldier who lost his life defending the British soldiers, and now resents it, taking it out on the living.
+This spirit may be a French soldier who lost his life defending the British soldiers, and now resents it, taking it out on the living, whom he sees as being aligned with the British.

 This spirit is a powerful force that does negative things to the living.